Ridhwana/rails/guides/source/tuning_performance_for_deployment.md

 Note that while threads are cheaper than processes, they are not free, and increasing the number of threads per process, also increases memory usage.

+### Thread Safety Considerations

+Threaded servers work best when application code treats shared state carefully.
+Each request has its own controller instance, but classes, class variables, global variables, constants, and many caches are shared by all threads in the same process.

+Avoid mutating shared objects while requests are being served unless the mutation is protected by a thread-safe API, mutex, or another synchronization mechanism.
+This includes storing per-request data in class variables, memoizing mutable global objects, or changing configuration from request code.

+For request-local state, prefer objects created during the request, method-local variables, or Rails-provided APIs such as `CurrentAttributes`.
+When using background threads, thread pools, or manually-created threads, make sure application code is wrapped by the Rails Executor so connections, caches, and autoloading state are managed correctly.
+See the [Threading and Code Execution in Rails](threading_and_code_execution.html) guide for details.

 ### Practical Implications

 Users interested in optimizing for throughput and server utilization will want to run one process per CPU core and